 The National Concours d’art oratoire

-First place winners will qualify for scholarships, ranging from $1000 to $20,000.
-In the past, this has included awards from from the University of Ottawa, the University of Moncton, the Université de Saint-Boniface, and the Université Sainte-Anne, and second and third place winners have the option of receiving scholarships from the University of Ottawa or the Université de Saint-Boniface.
+First, second and third place winners will qualify for scholarships, ranging from $1000 to $20,000.
+In the past, this has included awards from from the University of Ottawa, the University of Moncton, the Université de Saint-Boniface, the Université Sainte-Anne, and the University of Alberta’s Campus St Jean.

 In addition to these academic rewards, the contest provides an opportunity for students to visit Canada’s capital and meet others from across the country.